 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a container that was not built for the load.
-We route a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate to these jobs; we cap the fill volume well below the visual rim so the Lowboy axle weight stays legal.
-For lighter materials, use our general construction debris service to set up a standard container for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: these materials weigh three times what asphalt does per square.
+For these tear-offs, we route a reinforced 30-yard container featuring a heavier floor plate and ribbed sides to our Lowboy transport; we cap the fill volume well below the visual rim so the axle weight stays legal.
+We also provide our general construction debris service for mixed loads: call (609) 739-8408 to discuss your project.

 Same-day Pickup for Fast Roof Project Turnover